SnowWalkerJ/fake_tf/README.md

 Of course, all the calculations are done on CPU without multiprocess.

 ## TODO list
+- ~~cache for repeated calculation~~
-- cache for repeated calculation
+- cache for repeated constants and operations
+- None in placeholder shape
 - activation functions
 - SGD